 Unlike the earthly rainbow, which includes an array of colors, the rainbow in Heaven appears as hues of an emerald.
 The emerald was the third stone in the breastplate of judgment of the high priest (Exodus 28:17).
 This stone represents the tribe of Levi.
 Levi means "My husband will be joined unto me" (Genesis 29:34).
 God desires restoration of an intimate relationship with His people.
 The Church is the "Bride of Christ," who is joined in "one spirit with Him" (1 Corinthians 6:17).
 After the Tribulation, Israel will rejoin the Father (Ezekiel 16, Jeremiah 31).

-As the rainbow in Heaven encircles God's throne, Israel will encompass the Lord during the Millennium:
+As the rainbow in Heaven encircles God's throne, Israel will encompass the Lord during His reign on the earth:

 Jeremiah 31:22, 31-34 - How long will you gad about, O you backsliding daughter?
 For the LORD has created a new thing in the earth - a woman shall encompass a man....
 "Behold, the days are coming, says the LORD, when I will make a new covenant with the house of Israel and with the house of Judah - not according to the covenant that I made with their fathers in the day that I took them by the hand to lead them out of the land of Egypt, My covenant which they broke, though I was a husband to them, says the LORD.
 But this is the covenant that I will make with the house of Israel after those days, says the LORD: I will put My law in their minds, and write it on their hearts; and I will be their God, and they shall be My people.
 No more shall every man teach his neighbor, and every man his brother, saying, 'Know the LORD,' for they all shall know Me, from the least of them to the greatest of them, says the LORD.
 For I will forgive their iniquity, and their sin I will remember no more."

 Though God has promised that He would never destroy all flesh again with water, He is a God of justice, and must deal with transgression of the "everlasting covenant."
-Next time judgment will come on Earth by fire, not water:
+Next time judgment will come on the earth by fire, not water: